davidtw999/pepperTeleoperation/README.md

 rosrun kinect_pj kinect_pj<br>

 # 2. Run the teleoperation command

+There are two key executable files attached above. <br>
-kinect_pj (copyAndPlay)V3
+- kinect_pj (copyAndPlay)V3 <br>
-kinect_pj(copyand)
+- kinect_pj(liveSimu)v3 <br>
+kinect_pj (copyAndPlay)V3 is for recording and playback teleoperation, and kinect_pj(liveSimu)v3 is live teleoperation.
-Rename these files into kinect_pj under the kinect_pj/src folder.
+Please download and rename these files into kinect_pj under the kinect_pj/src folder.
 Change the permission to executable by use chmod 777 filename<br>

 open multiple terminal to run the commands below:<br>
 roscore<br>